RUANHaolin/ADRO/README.md

 Instance data files are located in the folder [data](data).

 ### Data format
-The folder [formats](formats) contains a .md file [data formats.md](formats/data formats.md) that describes the format of the instance data files of the Multi-Item Newsvendor Problem and the Hospital Quota Allocation Problem.
+The folder [formats](formats) contains a .md file [formats.md](formats/formats.md) that describes the format of the instance data files of the Multi-Item Newsvendor Problem and the Hospital Quota Allocation Problem.

 ### Results
-The folder [results](results) contains the results of the experiments, as well as a [result description.md](results/result description.md) file that describes the results.
+The folder [results](results) contains the results of the experiments, as well as a [description.md](results/description.md) file that describes the results.